psychemedia/finn-resources/src/birth_bran.md

 "If you were to take the beast up in your arms and hug it and kiss it, the shivers would stop," said the man.

-"Do you mean ?" his master thundered, and he stretched his hand for a club.
+"Do you mean?" his master thundered, and he stretched his hand for a club.

 "I heard that," said the servant humbly.